Skip to main content

 Can Donated Dental Services help with dentures?

-Does Original Medicare pay for dentures or cleanings?
+Does Original Medicare cover dentures or cleanings?

 Where should an uninsured senior in Virginia start?